crankycyclops/trogserve/README.md

 And finally, for the build process:

-- webpack.mix.js, webpack.app.mix.js, webpack.adminauth.mix.js, and webpack.admin.mix.js (interesting because I had to do a little magic to separate everything out into their own separate bundles)
+- webpack.mix.js, webpack.app.mix.js, webpack.adminauth.mix.js, and webpack.admin.mix.js: interesting because I had to do a little magic to separate everything out into their own separate bundles
-- Makefile (you'll notice that in order to separate Vuetify from the main bundle, I had to resort to some Makefile magic that you might find interesting—or which you might find to be ugly, depending on your disposition.)
+- Makefile: you'll notice that in order to separate Vuetify from the main bundle, I had to resort to some Makefile magic that you might find interesting—or that you might find to be ugly, depending on your disposition ;)

-The default page that you'll see if you fire up http://your.domain/ is just the default Laravel page and isn't very interesting yet; all my active development right now is geared toward implementing the admin, as well as going back and fixing/enhancing trogdord to support the extra features that I need to eventually make this a viable platform.
+The default page that you'll see if you fire up http://your.domain/ is just the default Laravel page and isn't very interesting yet; all my active development right now is geared toward implementing the admin (http://your.domain/admin), as well as going back and fixing/enhancing trogdord to support the extra features that I need to eventually make this a viable platform.

 If you've never seen the innards of a PHP extension before, you might also find the following link interesting (written in C++17): https://github.com/crankycyclops/trogdor-pp/tree/php7-module/src/php7/trogdord